-Variation Approach: When students are first made aware of the types of intelligences, they must complete activities of all types to better select their intelligence types.
+Variation Approach: When students are first made aware of the types of intelligence, they must complete activities of all types to better select their intelligence types.

-Choice Approach: Students can be given the option to complete some activities of a long list of activities suited for different types of intelligences.
+Choice Approach: Students can be given the option to complete some activities of a long list of activities suited for different types of intelligence.

 What Multiple Intelligences Theory Can Teach Us:

 Additional research may be needed in order to understand the best possible methods to assess and support a range of intelligence in the classroom.
 For now, the theory has already taught students, teachers, parents, and administrators to broaden their definition of intelligence and to include all types in the equation.